-As I gaze out my window at the ever increasing snow banks that are still growing under the latest winter flurry (thank you La Nina) it is hard to imagine spring will ever arrive.
+I’m gazing out my window at the ever increasing snow banks that are still growing under the latest winter flurry (thank you La Nina).
+And, it is hard to imagine spring will ever arrive.
 But watching the patterns of snow drift in and among openings and patches of trees and shrubs has reminded me of how important shelterbelts can be to capturing water for the next growing season.
 And indeed, capturing and storing winter precipitation can become a make or break proposition for crops or livestock watering later on in the dog days of a summer drought.

-Properly designed and maintained shelterbelts and hedgerows can be used to control snow distribution patterns.
-And larger conservation reserves of trees and shrubs can also serve to moderate spring temperature rises, allowing for a more controlled melting of the snow pack that infiltrates into thawed ground, and decreasing the amount that melts and flows overland.
+Snow distribution patterns can be controlled with properly designed and maintained shelterbelts and hedgerows.
+And larger conservation reserves of trees and shrubs can also serve to moderate spring temperature rises.
+This allows for a more controlled melting of the snow pack.
+And slow melting snow infiltrates into thawed ground, and decreases the amount that melts and flows overland.

-Detention ponds that capture the overland flow of snow melt are also an option, but come at a cost.
-And unless you are willing to sacrifice a large production area to store melt water, or go through the costs and regulatory hoops of building deeper dam structures (if your topography even practically allows this), your cheapest and largest storehouse is usually keeping moisture in the ground.
+Detention ponds are also an option to capture the overland flow of snow melt.
+But they come at a cost.
+Your must be willing to sacrifice a large production area to store melt water.
+Or, you have to go through the costs and regulatory hoops of building deeper dam structures (if your topography even practically allows this).
+Your cheapest and largest storehouse, therefore, is usually keeping moisture in the ground.

 Research and practical experience has also shown that a gap in the bottom of shelterbelts can improve snow distribution.
-Shelterbelts or hedgerows with an opening (either naturally occurring or created by pruning) will let wind to move through the lower part of the tree or shrub row which, in turn, decreases wind turbulence and carries snow out further beyond the shelterbelt’s edge before being deposited.
+Shelterbelts or hedgerows with an opening (either naturally occurring or created by pruning) will let wind to move through the lower part of the tree or shrub row.
+Wind speeds and turbulence are reduced.
+And this carries snow out further beyond the shelterbelt’s edge before being deposited.

-The same design principles can be used to utilize blocks of trees and shrubs next to dugouts and irrigation ponds to increase the yield of snow trap and melt water captured.
+The same design principles can be used for blocks of trees and shrubs next to dugouts and irrigation pond.
+Capturing snow increases the yield of snow trap and melt water captured.

 But whether for field or dugout capture, using shelterbelts, or other tree and shrub retention for snow capture and controlled melt is yet another example of why agroforestry is conservation that pays.